-At the receiver input, the terminated level of a DTT signal is measured in the usual units of $dB\mu V$ (see Table 1, Recommended Terminated Signal Levels) and the relative levels will vary from one transmitter to another.
+At the receiver input, the terminated level of a DTT signal is measured in the usual units of dBμV (a maximum signal level of 70 dBμV and a minimum signal level of 50 dBμV).
 It is helpful to understand that the level of a DTT signal represents the total power of all the carriers in the Coded Orthogonal Frequency Division Multiplexing (COFDM) signal and not the level of each individual COFDM carrier.
+For satisfactory reception of digital signals, it is important the signals applied to the receiver are within these ranges.
+These maximum and minimum levels define a so-called window of operation for the receiver.